Julia Pascal: Plays

 Her play Nineveh was produced by Theatre Témoin at Riverside Studios in 2013.
-St Joan was produced at the Edinburgh Festiva in August 2014 at The Bedlam Theatre.
+St Joan was produced at the Edinburgh Festival in August 2014 at the Bedlam Theatre.

-Pascal's play Crossing Jerusalem became the centre of controversy in early 2016 when the Michael-Ann Russell Jewish Community Center’s Cultural Arts Theatre in North Miami-Dade cut short the play's schedule, bending to members of the Jewish community who found the play to be critical of Israel.
+Pascal's play Crossing Jerusalem became the centre of controversy in early 2016 when the Michael-Ann Russell Jewish Community Center's Cultural Arts Theatre in North Miami-Dade cut short the play's schedule, bending to members of the Jewish community who found the play to be critical of Israel.
 The Miami Herald said the incident "has left raw feelings among those who call the cancellation a capitulation to politics and those who say the play was deeply and needlessly hurtful".
 Pascal protested that “the intent of the play was to show the complexity of Israeli life”, and called the early closure "censorship."
 Forward magazine commented: "The controversy mirrors others faced by American JCCs over media perceived to be critical of Israel, notably in Washington and New York".

-Crossing Jerusalem was produced at the Karlsruhe Staatstheater as Mittendurch Jerusalem translated by Thomas Huber.
+Crossing Jerusalem was produced at the Karlsruhe Staatstheater as Mittendurch Jerusalem, translated by Thomas Huber.

-In 2016, Pascal received her PhD from York University's Theatre, Film and Television Department.
-King's College London awarded her a Research Fellowship in 2017.

-She is an Associate Research Fellow in the School of Arts at Birkbeck University of London and a Visiting Lecturer at City University on the MA Theatre Writing course.

-She teaches Theatre at St Lawrence University's London Study Abroad Program.

-In 2019-2020 she is Writer in Residence at Dyspla.
+Pascal's television drama documentary for the BBC, Charlotte and Jane, won awards from BAFTA and the Royal Television Society.

 In 2019 her play inspired by Kurdish women soldiers, Blueprint Medea, premiered at The Finborough Theatre, London.
+At the same theatre her play about Irish and Jewish nationalism, 12-37, premiered in 2022.
+Her semi-staged reading of As Happy As God In France was seen at Burgh House, Hampstead for Holocaust Memorial Day 2023.
+A Manchester Girlhood premiered at the Old Electric Theatre, Blackpool, and Manchester Jewish Museum in 2023.
+Site specific plays Dancing, Talking Taboo! were performed at the Bloomsbury Festival 2021.
+In 2022 the Festival presented her Dancing, Trailblazing Taboo, about the life of Eleanor Marx.